dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Faith is taking the first step even when you don't see the whole staircase.**
+**The secret of change is to focus all of your energy, not on fighting the old, but on building the new.**

-Martin Luther King
+Socrates